How Does the Facebook Algorithm Work in 2023?

-Like all social media platforms today, Facebook runs on an algorithm.
+Like all social media platforms today, Facebook runs on a series of algorithms, more commonly referred to en masse as “the algorithm.”
 Essentially, the algorithm evaluates and scores each piece of content, from Feed posts to Reels.
 Then, it identifies the most relevant content for each user based on factors like demographics, interests, view history, and more.

 How Does the Facebook Algorithm Work?

-Here are the basics of how the Facebook algorithm works, for both your regular Feed and the Reels:
+Here are the basics of how the Facebook algorithm works for both the regular Feed and for Reels:

 Facebook Feed Algorithm